dverso-io/gltf-transform-function-ktx2/README.md

 import { textureCompressKTX2 } from "gltf-transform-function-ktx2"

 /**
- * Example optimization pipeline implemented with the glTF Transform API.
+ * Example optimization pipeline implemented with the glTF Transform API + ktx2 compression on browser
- * Some optimizations, including KTX2 compression, require Node.js or CLI
- * environments.
-See https://gltf-transform.dev/ for full functionality.
+ * See https://gltf-transform.dev/ for full functionality.
  */

 await document.transform(